geekofcodes/geekofcodes/README.md

 - 👋 Hi, I’m G Madhu Sudan Reddy
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in New UI Trends and Tech advances
-- 🌱 I’m currently learning UI/ UX Designing
+- 🌱 I’m currently diving in Data Structures and Algorithms
 # 💫 About Me:
 I am a Software Engineer working on Full Stack Development and  aimed at creating efficient softwares that are Easy to understand, Efficient to work on and Effective in the long run.